dtedt/dtedt.github.io/_posts/2025-03-11-Going-live-with-Jekyll.md

 Long story longer, I'm now online and I will be posting here in order to document my journey.
 I intend to become at least conversant in web design and front-end engineering principles by 2026.
 I still have much more to learn, and my focus right now is on vanilla Javascript and CSS frameworkd (either Bootstrap or Tailwind).
 I'm glad that I took the time to learn how to deploy Jekyll, as troubleshooting and examining it's documentation has taught me a lot.

 ---
-I'm very new to all of this, so feel free to let me know in the comments (once I've set-up commenting...) if anything in this post is inaccurate and I will adjust it as needed.
+I'm very new to all of this, so feel free to email me if anything in this post is inaccurate, I would love to hear from you.
 Hopefully if you're reading this my blog post was helpful to you!

 P.S.
 If you ever need to escape quote Liquid within a Jekyll page, you can do it like so: